NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Ring of the Ram (Greater).md

 The blow deals 3d6 force damage per action spent and pushes the target 5 feet per action spent.
 The target must attempt a DC 32 Fortitude check save.

-When you activate the ring using 3 actions, you can disperse the force into multiple magical rams, targeting all creatures in a 30-foot cone instead of one target within 60 feet.
+When you activate the ring using 3 actions, you can disperse the force into multiple magical rams, targeting all creatures in a @Template\[cone|distance:30\] instead of one target within 60 feet.

 `pf2:1` 3d6 force damage